Commands

 echo "value" | hush set KEY- reads from stdin - GUI dialog: Opens when

---guiflag used or no TTY available - Interactive prompt: Terminal prompt with visible input
+--guiflag is used - Interactive prompt: Terminal prompt with visible input

 How It Works